Affogato

 Traditional serving:

-A scoop of vanilla ice cream or gelato topped with a shot of hot espresso.
-It’s usually served in a small bowl or glass and eaten with a spoon.
+A scoop of vanilla ice cream or gelato topped with a shot of hot espresso, typically served in a small bowl or glass and eaten with a spoon.

 Customize It